icure/medtech-docs/sdks/tutorial/index.md

 ---
 # Create a Doctor-centric App with iCure
 In this tutorial, you will learn to create a simple doctor-centric application which uses iCure to securely store data.
-By the end of it, you will be able to :
+By the end of it, you will be able to:
 - Instantiate a MedTech API.
 - Create a Patient.
 - Get your newly created Patient information.